ExistensialReset/flowmosr/README.md

 ---

-> You don't need no permission.
+> You need no permission.
 There is no central control.
 Just humans, starting where they are.

 > This repository contains the full architecture if you want to go deeper.
 And, please do! 😃